Julia-Maliutsina/test-task-interexy/README.md

 You can use the following registered user's data to test sign in functionality:

-email: julia@test.ts | password: 123qwe123
+email: user@gmail.com | password: 123qwe123